gregorias/coop.nvim/How it works.md

 The future itself is a queue of callbacks to be called whenever its completed.

-In Coop, a thread that ends, resumes threads that wait on it.
+In Coop, a task that ends resumes waiting tasks:

 ```lua
 Future.complete = function(self, ...)